patrykuran/Project-Antek-/README.md

 ------------------------------------------------

-In this project I've been using only HTML and CSS.
-I resisted for now from using Flexbox (coming up in the next project!).
+In this project I've been using HTML and CSS only.
+I've resisted from using Flexbox (coming up in the next project!) for now.
-The project uses also:
+The project also uses:
 'Fontawesome'
 'Google Fonts'

 /* TO DO */

-Figure out how to manage with the image of iPhone.
 Insert screenshots of the project in the readme.md

 /   /